 About MDT Development Training

-Ongoing training prepares teams to be on the front line of child advocacy with the most current knowledge and best practices.
+Ongoing training prepares multi-disciplinary teams (MDTs) to be on the front line of child advocacy with the most current knowledge and best practices.

-First Witness’ Advanced Webinar Series offers trainings designed specifically for forensic interviewers and advocates, but many MDT members may be interested and benefit from those trainings.
+First Witness’ Advanced Webinar Series offers trainings that many MDT members may be interested in and benefit from those trainings.
 More information on the Advanced Webinar Series can be found here.

 Contact Operations Director Madeline Kvale with any questions or to schedule an MDT Development training.